-Shares being sold in this offering Number
+Shares being sold in this offering

+Number

 Directors and Executive Officers

-Sotrios J. Vahaviolos 234.000
+Sotirios J. Vahaviolos

-Chairman, President, Chief Executive Officer and Director ,,
+Chairman, President, Chief Executive Officer and Director

-Mark F. Carlos 49,725
+Mark F. Carlos

 Group Executive Vice President, Products and Systems

-Phillip T. Cole 55,250
+Phillip T. Cole

 Group Executive Vice President, International

-Michael J. Lange 200,000
+Michael J. Lange

 Group Executive Vice President, Services, and Director

-Our executive officers, directors and each person, or group of affiliated persons, known by us to beneficially own more than five percent of our voting securities, taken together as a group, will own approximately 46% of our outstanding common stock after this offering.
-For information on the number of shares of common stock to be received by these individuals or groups upon the conversion of our preferred stock at the completion of this offering, please see "Certain Relationships and Related Transactions-Conversion of All Preferred Stock upon Completion of this Offering."
+Our executive officers, directors and each person, or group of affiliated persons, known by us to beneficially own more than five percent of our voting securities, own approximately % of our outstanding common stock after this offering.
+For information on the number of shares of common stock to be received by these is conversion of our preferred stock at the completion of this offering, please see "Certain Relationships and Related Transactions-Conversion of All Preferred Sto Offering." individuals or groups upon the